When a person first learns to fly airplanes, this pilot-to-be is trained to fly under what is called VFR. This is an acronym for Visual Flight Rules.

 To earn an instrument rating that confers IFR privileges, the pilot must succeed at considerable training beyond what the VFR-only pilot must accomplish, and, of course, the pilot must already be rated for VFR.

-The terms VFR and IFR include the word “rules” in them.
-That’s because the set of rules (found in the Code of Federal Regulations) that cover IFR differ considerably from most VFR rules.
+When comparing VFR vs IFR further, the terms VFR and IFR include the word “rules” in them.
+That’s because the set of rules (found in the Code of Federal Regulations) that cover IFR differs considerably from most VFR rules.
 Interestingly, an IFR pilot sometimes must fly under VFR rules.
-Also, if the flight is under IFR but the weather permits vision through the windscreen, the pilot must still look outside to see-and-avoid other aircraft and obstacles.
+Also, if the flight is under IFR but the weather permits vision through the windscreen, the pilot must still look outside to see and avoid other aircraft and obstacles.

 The IFR pilot-in-training virtually always is flying under the hood.

-Another illustrative difference between VFR and IFR is the execution of instrument approaches.
+Another illustrative difference between VFR vs IFR is the execution of instrument approaches.
 These are techniques used to prepare for landings.

 The Surface and Beyond

-This piece has scratched the surface of the difference between VFR and IFR aviation.
+This piece has scratched the surface of the difference between VFR vs IFR aviation.
 Still, you should have a pretty good idea of just how amazing it is to become a VFR pilot.
-Professionalizing that to become an IFR pilot is something only a subset of VFR pilots try for, but once they succeed, they become blindingly-amazing aviators.
+Professionalizing that to become an IFR pilot is something only a subset of VFR pilots try for, but once they succeed, they become blindingly amazing aviators.

 There is further to go in aviation, too.
 One could become a seaplane pilot, a helicopter pilot, a commercial pilot, a flight instructor or ground instructor, an airline transport pilot (by the way, airline pilots must have this absolutely-highest rating), and more.